akoenig/bldr/readme.md

 ## Abstract

 Committing built resources into the VCS like transpiled and minified JavaScript is a huge pain when it comes to merging feature requests.
 Let's face it: built resources **SHOULD NOT** be in the VCS anyway. `bldr` helps you with that.
-It performs the built process in an isolated mini-container and writes it into your project directory.
+It performs the build process in an isolated mini-container and writes it into your project directory.

 ## Workflow